Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Reducing the Complexity of Dynamic Programming

-We define $D^{m}$ because it can be computed in the order of $D^2, D^3, \ldots, D^M$ and $dp(n, m)$ is given by the minima of the $(n-m)$-th row of $D^{m}$.
-Then, the computation in lines \ref{code: DP N2M @ for n} to \ref{code: DP N2M @ end for n} of Algorithm \ref{algo: DP N2M} can be replaced by solving the new problem: finding the minima of each row of $D^{m}$.
-The new problem is indeed the classical problem discussed in \cite{Aggarwal87}.
-The SMAWK algorithm was proposed by \cite{Aggarwal87} to solve this problem when $D^{m}$ is totally monotone.
-In our case, we have the following lemma.
+As a result, the computation in lines \ref{code: DP N2M @ for n} to \ref{code: DP N2M @ end for n} of Algorithm \ref{algo: DP N2M} corresponds to the new problem of computing $\mb{p}$.
+The new problem is essentially the classical problem discussed in \cite{Aggarwal87}, where the SMAWK algorithm was proposed to solve this problem when $D^{m}$ is totally monotone.